Spread the word about the website. This won’t spam your Facebook account.

 Gorillas are our closest relatives, after the chimpanzee.
 They share around 98% of our genes.
-Like us, gorillas have two arms with 5 fingers on each “hand”.
-Two legs with 5 toes on each “foot”.
-They've two small ears, one on each side of their head and forward-looking eyes.
+Like us, gorillas have two arms with 5 fingers on each “hand” and two legs with 5 toes on each “foot”.
+They have two small ears, one on each side of their head and forward-looking eyes.
 However unlike humans their arms are longer and more powerful than their legs.
-Their bodies are covered in thick dark hair and once a maleA term applied to a connector that contains the pins, prongs, blades, or tabs for insertion into the holes or slots of a female connector.
-The male connector should never be attached to the line side of a circuit.bhphotovideo.com/indepth/photography/buying-guides/glossary-lighting-terms reaches 15 years old the hair on his back will begin to turn silvery gray and he becomes known as a silverback.
+Their bodies are covered in thick dark hair and once a male reaches 15 years old the hair on his back will begin to turn silvery gray and he becomes known as a silverback.

-- A maleThe nuclear material of the head of the spermatozoon, after it has penetrated the ovum and acquired a pronuclear membrane.nmhm.washingtondc.museum/collections/hdac/Glossary_Reference.htm gorilla can eat as much as 20kg (44lbs) of food each day.
+A male gorilla can eat as much as 20kg (44lbs) of food each day.
 When gorillas aren’t sleeping or resting they spend most of their time foraging and eating.
 The majority of their diet is made up of leaves, shoots, fruits bulbs and vines.
 However they also feed on ants, termites, worms and insect larvae.

-- Young gorillas are very playful and much more “arboreal”. (able to climb trees) than their larger family members.
+Young gorillas are very playful and much more “arboreal” (able to climb trees) than their larger family members.
 The adults, including the silverback will tolerate infant play but as they get older this tolerance does decrease.
-However the silverback will tolerate and even participate in the play of juveniles and “black back”.
-Males.
+However the silverback will tolerate and even participate in the play of juveniles and “black back” males.

-- A group of gorillas is called a “troop”.
-A “band.
-A typical family includes one silverback male who's the head of the family, one immature maleLifestyle can influence the number and quality of a man's sperm.
-Alcohol and drugs , including marijuana, nicotine, and certain medications, can temporarily reduce sperm quality.
-Also, environmental toxins , including pesticides and lead, may be to blame for some cases of infertility. ...hon.ch/Dossier/MotherChild/gynae_problems/infertility.html who's between 8 and 13 years old, 3-4 adult females who usually stay with their silverback for life.
-3-6 youngsters under 8 years old.
-It's not unknown for groups to be larger than this or for males to travel alone or in “bachelor groups.”
+A group of gorillas is called a “troop” or a “band.
+A typical family includes one silverback male who is the head of the family, one immature male who is between 8 and 13 years old, 3-4 adult females who usually stay with their silverback for life, and 3-6 youngsters under 8 years old.
+It is not unknown for groups to be larger than this or for males to travel alone or in “bachelor groups.”

-- There are 3 species of gorilla with total numbers estimated to be around 50,000.
+There are 3 species of gorilla with total numbers estimated to be around 50,000.
 Of these the majority are western lowland gorilla.
 Scientists estimate there are as few as 600 mountain gorillas left and around 2,500 eastern lowland gorillas left.
 These low numbers mean the gorilla is classified as an endangered species.